 - Women's inclusion in oversight processes Gender-responsive accountability institutions must ensure that decision-makers answer to the women who are most affected by their decisions.
-This means that women must be entitled to ask for explanations and justifications they must be legitimate participants in public debates, power-delegation processes, and performance assessments. - Advancing women's human rights is a key standard against which the performance of officials is assessed rights.
+This means that women must be entitled to ask for explanations and justifications they must be legitimate participants in public debates, power-delegation processes, and performance assessments. - Advancing women's human rights is a key standard against which the performance of officials is assessed - Power holders must answer for their performance in advancing women's rights.
+The standards of due diligence and probity in holding the public trust must include gender equality as a goal of public action.

+rights.
 Gender-sensitive accountability systems require, therefore, not just women's participation, but also institutional reform to make gender equality one of the standards against which the performance of decision-makers is assessed.